cangelosilima/TLDR/win-developer-env/README.md

 ```

 > [!NOTE]
-> Once WSL and Linux distribution is intalled I used [Linux Or WSL Developer Environment](../linux-developer-env/README.md)
+> Once WSL and Linux distribution is intalled I configured with [Linux Or WSL Developer Environment](../linux-developer-env/README.md)